Bus Wraps, Their History, and Why They’re the Best Advertisements

 Installation typically takes about two days.
 After the vinyl is installed, it’s best to let the vehicle sit for a day to allow it to cure.
 Once the process is complete, the vehicle is ready to go.

-Watch the installation process take place with this time lapse from the Sign Pad:
+You can watch the installation process take place over at the Sign Pad.

 How do vehicle wraps compare to other forms of advertising?